ozbotics/Value/README.md

 ### ValueEeprom\<T>

 The Value Libary provides the ValueEeprom class template.
 Values may be held permanently in EEPROM memory.
-This is usefull for device configuaration.
+This is useful for device configuaration.

 The EEPROMEx Library is required (see https://github.com/thijse/Arduino-EEPROMEx)